mysvit/impossible-angular/examples/angular/README.md

 ### Simplified implementation of ValueControlAccessor

-**Briefly**: This simplified implementation of ControlValueAccessor is designed to illustrate key Angular concepts, such as Dependency Injection, and core JavaScript techniques, including closures and callback functions.
+**Briefly**: This simplified implementation of ControlValueAccessor (CVA) is designed to illustrate key Angular concepts, such as Dependency Injection, and core JavaScript techniques, including closures and callback functions.

-**Source** `my-control-accessor.ts`
+**Source** `my-cva.ts`

 **Usage:**
 ```HTML